expo/expo/docs/versions/unversioned/workflow/linking.md

 `https` and `http` are handled by your browser, but it's possible to link to other applications by using different url schemes.
 For example, when you get a "Magic Link" email from Slack, the "Launch Slack" button is an anchor tag with an href that looks something like: `slack://secret/magic-login/other-secret`.
 Like with Slack, you can tell the operating system that you want to handle a custom scheme.
 Read more about [configuring a scheme](#in-a-standalone-app).
 When the Slack app opens, it receives the URL that was used to open it and can then act on the data that is made available through the url -- in this case, a secret string that will log the user in to a particular server.
 This is often referred to as **deep linking**.
 Read more about [handling deep links into your app](#handling-links-into-your-app).

-Deep linking with scheme isn't the only linking tool available to you -- we are working on adding support for universal links on iOS, and we support deferred deep links with [Branch](../sdk/branch.html) already.
-We will update this documentation with more information in future SDKs.
+Deep linking with scheme isn't the only linking tool available to you.
+It is often desirable for regular HTTPS links to open your application on mobile.
+For example, if you're sending a notification email about a change to a record, you don't want to use a custom URL scheme in links in the email, because then the links would be broken on desktop.
+Instead, you want to use a regular HTTPS link such as `https://www.myapp.io/records/123`, and on mobile you want that link to open your app. iOS terms this concept "universal links" and Android calls it "deep links"; Expo supports these links on both platforms (with some [configuration](#universal-deep-links-without-a-custom-scheme)).
+Expo also supports deferred deep links with [Branch](../sdk/branch.html).

 ## Linking from your app to other apps